w3c-webdriver

 We are using

-We are using BrowserStack for testing the Selenium support of current package.
+We are using for testing the Selenium support of current package.
 BrowserStack loves open source and has sponsored thousands of projects.
 They offered us a free account as we're an open source project.
 This makes testing very easy on different browsers and various platforms including real mobile devices.